Conformal prediction beyond exchangeability: Introduction

 \subsection{Beyond exchangeability}

-In Section~\ref{sec:background}, we will review three important classes of methods for distribution-free prediction: split conformal, full conformal, and the jackknife+.
-These methods all rely on exchangeability in two different ways: \begin{itemize} \item The data $Z_i = (X_i,Y_i)$ are assumed to be exchangeable (for example, i.i.d.). \item The algorithm $\alg$, mapping data sets to fitted models $\muh$, is assumed to treat the data points symmetrically, to ensure that exchangeability of the $Z_i$'s still holds even after we observe the fitted model(s). \end{itemize} In this paper, we aim to provide distribution-free prediction guarantees in settings where we cannot rely on either of these assumptions:\begin{itemize} \item We may have data points $Z_i$ that are not exchangeable---for instance, they may be independent but non-identically distributed (e.g., due to distribution drift), or there may be dependence among them that creates non-exchangeability (e.g., correlation over time). \item We may wish to use an algorithm $\alg$ that does not treat input data points symmetrically---for example, if we would like to predict $Y_{n+1}$ at time $n+1$ based on past data $(X_1,Y_1),\dots,(X_n,Y_n)$ that was gathered at times $i=1,\dots,n$, we may prefer to fit a model $\muh$ that places higher weights on more recent data points, and lower weights on data points in the distant past. \end{itemize}
+In this paper, we will consider three important classes of methods for distribution-free prediction: split conformal, full conformal, and the jackknife+.
+(We give background on split and full conformal in Section~\ref{sec:background}, and on jackknife+ in Appendix~\ref{app:jack}.)
+These methods rely on exchangeability in two different ways:

+\begin{itemize} \item The data $Z_i = (X_i,Y_i)$ are assumed to be exchangeable (for example, i.i.d.). \item The algorithm $\alg$, which maps data to a fitted model \smash{$\muh:\Xcal\rightarrow\R$}, is assumed to treat the data points symmetrically, to ensure that exchangeability of the data points $Z_i$ still holds even after we observe the fitted model(s). \end{itemize}

+In this work, we aim to provide distribution-free prediction guarantees when we drop both of these assumptions:

+\begin{itemize} \item We may have data points $Z_i$ that are not exchangeable---for instance, they may be independent but nonidentically distributed (e.g., due to distribution drift), or there may be dependence among them that creates nonexchangeability (e.g., correlation over space or time). \item We may wish to use an algorithm $\alg$ that does not treat the input data points symmetrically---for example, if $Z_i$ denotes data collected at time $i$, we may prefer to fit a model \smash{$\muh$} that places higher weight on more recent data points. \end{itemize}